 Will Phillips' Joker run afoul of Robert Pattinson's The Batman?
 What should we expect from this sequel?
 Let's find out.

 Joker 2 release date confirmed

 Joker 2 is coming out on October 4, 2024, according to Deadline (opens in new tab).

 If you'd forgotten that Joker 2 was going to happen, you're not alone.
 News about the film had been simmering in the background for a while, until news of writer/director Todd Phillips signing onto "co-write the next Joker installment" was buried deeply in a The Hollywood Reporter (opens in new tab) story about the most powerful lawyers in Hollywood.
 That means, we're off to the races.

 The original Joker movie took about two years to complete: script-writing took place in 2017, and the movie premiered at the 76th Venice International Film Festival in 2019.
 This is why we think late 2023 is around the time Joker 2 will debut.

-Joker 2 cast and crew speculation
+Joker 2 cast announcement

 Sophie Dumond (as played by Zazie Beetz) is also possible to return, as Arthur did not kill Sophie.
-This was confirmed by cinematographer Lawrence Sher.
+This was confirmed by cinematographer Lawrence Sher (opens in new tab).
 She did not "wrong" Arthur, so he had no revenge to seek.